sahej-dev/Snow/README.md

 ```bash
 git clone --recursive https://www.github.com/sahej-dev/snow.git
 ```
-> ⚠️ Warning: Do NOT forget to include the `--recursive` flag, because without it you would not have all the dependencies required by Snow
+> ⚠️ Warning: Do NOT forget to include the `--recursive` flag, because without it you would not have all the dependencies required by Snow.
+This is because some dependencies are git submodules.

 Then change the working directory to the newly created `snow` directory by typing:
 ```bash